pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Now some people argue that the CSS and SVG layout solutions like MathJax generate "convoluted" markup output.
 This is a red herring.

 On the on hand, convoluted XML is not "better" if it says "math" in it.
 On the other hand, nobody from CSS or SVG (spec) land has ever tried to help.
-Simply put: the output looks a lot like Bootstrap's grid layout inits early days - damn right they were convoluted - or an accessible datepicker markup today - extremely convoluted.
+Simply put: the output looks a lot like Bootstrap's grid layout in its early days (somewhat convoluted) or an accessible datepicker markup today (extremely convoluted).
 In other words: it looks the way it looks to get the job done.
 And it does.
+And it gets simpler every year.

-And if print equation layout tools for the web would be heard the same way grid frameworks were heard, we'd get less convoluted output easily AND in a way that benefits the entire web stack.
+If print equation layout tools for the web were heard the same way grid frameworks were heard way back when, we might get simpler output even quicker *and* in a way that benefits the entire web stack.
+But in a world of div-soup SPA's I think this argument is a red herring.

 #### interlude